RSaranya04/EduTrack-Comprehensive-College-and-Student-Management-System/README.md

-# ExamResultsAnalyzementSystem
+# EduTrack
-This personal project showcases a website inspired by my college website.
-It offers college details and student details and students can also know their exam results in this website through the technology like HTML,CSS,JS,PHP.
+EduTrack is a user-friendly web platform that simplifies college management by integrating college details and student marks in one centralized system.
+Admins can easily enter and update student marks, while students can conveniently access their academic data.
+With its straightforward interface and secure authentication, EduTrack ensures efficient management of college operations and provides students with valuable insights into their academic progress.